 The result is that you start feeling extreme hunger all the time, your energy level declines (making getting through a workout nearly impossible!) and your metabolic rate begins to drop.
 All of these things will essentially prevent you from sticking with the plan and seeing a consistent fat loss.

 While your calorie intake does play a key role in leptin levels, carbs more than anything impact it.
 So someone on a very low carb diet for an extended period of time is going to find that they experience a faster decline in their leptin levels than someone who is eating more carbs with their diet.

 What’s the one way that you can help reset leptin, regaining your energy?

 Your Metabolic Rate, and Calming Hunger and Cravings

-What your body really wants at this point is more carbs (again, due to the shift in The carb cycling diet will provide this, thus you should notice superior hunger control.
+What your body really wants at this point is more carbs.
+The carb cycling diet will provide this, thus you should notice superior hunger control.
 For many, this can mean the difference between sticking with the diet or not If you often find yourself falling off diets because of hunger, carb cycling could be.

 Enhanced Exercise Performance

 The next big benefit to the carb cycling approach is improved exercise performance.
 Trying to maintain an intense exercise program on a very low carbohydrate diet is nearly mission impossible – you just won’t do it.